urbanware-org/wideredist/README.md

 You can find the documentation containing the installation instructions and further information inside the [wiki](https://github.com/urbanware-org/wideredist/wiki).

 Please keep *WiDeRedist* up to date, as earlier versions may not work anymore.
-Usually, outdated versions should not be a problem, but in the past there was the case that *WiDeRedist* did not download the definition files correctly, obviously because of a change on the side of the *Microsoft* servers.
-Details can be found [here](https://github.com/urbanware-org/wideredist/wiki#required-update-for-old-versions)</a>.

-Anyway, it is recommended to run either the server-side or client-side script manually once in a while.
-Since version 1.2.9 both of the scripts return if a newer version is available, unless the update check was disabled.
+It is recommended to run either the server-side or client-side script manually once in a while to check if a newer version is available, unless the update check is disabled.

 [Top](#wideredist-)